 Use the pop-up tent to get out of the sun and rain, or for activities.
 Remember to use the weights to hold it down. *Available in select vans.

-Sit back and enjoy the view with a set of camp chairs you can set up right outside your Cabana.
+Sit back and enjoy the view with a set of collapsible outdoor chairs you can set up right outside your Cabana.

 Cabana is a Ford Transit High Roof.
 Warning: don't drive under anything that has less than 11' of clearance.
 Look for the yellow signs on overpasses and bridges to see if they offer the necessary clearance.

-Your Cabana's electrical systems are powered by a combination of 2 100-Watt solar panels, the engine (when it is running), and "shore power."
-Shore power means you can plug it into any standard outlet.
+The Cabana's electrical systems are powered by a combination of 2 160-Watt solar panels, the engine (when it is running), and "shore power."
+Shore power means you can plug-in to any standard outlet.

 Unleaded fuel powers your Cabana.